HOPLAB-LBP/hoplab-wiki/docs/contribute.md

 ### Step 6: Committing Your Changes

-#### Using the Command Line Interface (CLI)
+=== "Using the CLI"

     1. **Stage and Commit Your Changes:**
        - From your terminal, add all modified files to your commit:
          ```bash
          git add .
          ```
        - Commit the changes, including a clear message about what was modified and why:
          ```bash
          git commit -m "Detailed description of changes"
          ```
        - Push your commits to the forked repository on GitHub:
          ```bash
          git push origin main
          ```

-#### Using GitHub Desktop
+=== "Using GitHub Desktop"

     1. **Stage and Commit Your Changes:**
        - In GitHub Desktop, you should see the list of changed files in the left sidebar.
        - Review the changes by clicking on each file.
        - Once you are ready to commit, write a summary of the changes in the "Summary" field at the bottom left.
        - Add a more detailed description in the "Description" field if necessary.
        - Click the "Commit to main" button.
        - In GitHub Desktop, click on the `Push origin` button at the top to push your commits to GitHub.

 ### Step 7: Creating a Pull Request